-The curriculum consists of Blocks, Courses and Clerkships.
-In Phase II, there are nine major blocks.
-There are also courses that are part of the Longitudinal Curriculum and continue across Blocks and there are Sub-Internships and Electives during Phase IV.
+The Phase III (and Phase IV curriculum consists of Blocks, Courses, Clerkships, and elective experiences.
+There are also courses (ICCs/Basecamps) and experiences (Threads, MSA, IPE, Tracks) that are part of the Longitudinal Curriculum and continue across Phases III and IV.
+Sub-Internships and Electives during Phase IV.
 In Phase III a Block is a course of clinical training within more than one specialty.
 A Clerkship is a course of clinical training in one specialty.

-The Director and/or Co-Director for each required Block, Course and Clerkship have overall responsibility and authority for its conduct.
+The Director and/or Co-Director for each required Block, Course, Clerkship, and elective have overall responsibility and authority for its conduct.
 The Directors represent the School of Medicine in the design and presentation of the specific curricular content for each Block, Course or Clerkship.
 Each Director or designee is expected to present the overall goals and objectives, requirements of enrolled students, and grading policies to the students at the beginning of the Course, Block or Clerkship.
 The Director assigns grades for their Block, Course or Clerkship.
-All courses in Phase II are graded Pass/Fail but percentage performance will be tracked for the purposes of quartile placement.
 For course work away (senior Electives), the School of Medicine Course Director assigns the final grade after reviewing the evaluation and recommended grade from the faculty who have supervised the student at the host institution.
 In addition, all required Phase III Block and Clerkship Directors use a grading committee to determine final grades.